flappy-royale/flappy-royale/README.md

 yarn start
 ```

+To build this app you will need access to our assets git submodule, feel free to DM any contributor to get access to
+that repo.

 ## Key Tech

 To grok the codebase entirely, you'll see:

 -   Phaser 3
 -   TypeScript
 -   Webpack
 -   Firebase (DB/Functions/Hosting)

 ## Deploy

 1. Running `yarn build` will create a `dist` folder, which is the game statically compiled.
 2. Running `yarn deploy` will:

 -   Update all functions
 -   Compile your app in webpack
 -   Ship the webpack build to firebase hosting